pyunity/pyunity/README.md

     > pip3 install pyunity

-To install PyUnity for other operating systems, use pip:
+To install PyUnity for other operating systems,
+use:

     > pip install pyunity

 Alternatively, you can clone the repository to build the package from source.
-The latest version is on the master branch and you can build as follows:
+The latest stable version is on the master branch and you can build as follows:

     > git clone https://github.com/pyunity/pyunity
     > git checkout master
     > pip install .

-The latest builds are on the ``develop`` branch which is the default branch.
+The latest unstable version is on the ``develop`` branch which is the default branch.
 These builds are sometimes broken, so use at your own risk.

     > git clone https://github.com/pyunity/pyunity